 - What time does camp start and end?

 You can view the start/end times of each program on our [+] Summer Camp Schedule page.
 All camps end at 11:30AM with camper pickup.
-We will be evaluating the possibility of closing programs for 2022.

 - Is it okay to bring our dog when checking in or picking up our child?